MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/witness.md

 - For more information on cluster quorum, see [Understanding cluster and pool quorum on Azure Stack HCI](../concepts/quorum.md).

-- For more information about creating and managing Azure Storage Accounts, see [About Azure Storage Accounts](/azure/storage/common/storage-account-create).
+- For more information about creating and managing Azure Storage Accounts, see [Create a storage account](https://docs.microsoft.com/azure/storage/common/storage-account-create).